UoB-COMSM0166/2026-group-27/README.md

 - 15% ~750 words
 - Early stages design.
 Ideation process.
 How did you decide as a team what to develop?
 - onion model of stakeholders
-- user stories (already done by maniza)
+- user stories (done by maniza just need to make changes)
 - case diagrams

 ### - Game Ideas: